 “For nearly two hundred years, Jews have played a disproportionate role as leaders of the modern revolutionary movements in Europe and the West.
 By carrying the revolution to its conclusion, socialists would usher in a millennium and fulfill the messianic prophecies of the pre-Enlightenment religions that modern ideas had discredited.

-Which brings us back to a central point here.
-Whether Beyonce likes it or not, she is being used like a puppet.
+This brings us back to a central point here.
+Whether Beyonce likes it or not, she is being used as a puppet.
 She and the Dreadful Few are in cahoots.
 That is one reason why she has been able to live in contradiction.
 Here is something to think about: Beyonce has agreed to perform in Israel.
 What’s wrong with that?
 Well, Plenty.

 “Fully one-third of Israelis say that unlawful, vigilante violence against non-Jewish African immigrants is fine with them.